Rita Smart

-Rita H. Smart (born November 13, 1948, in Jessamine County, Kentucky) is an American politician and a Democratic member of the Kentucky House of Representatives representing District 81 since January 4, 2011.
-She was unseated by C. Wesley Morgan of Richmond in the 2016 General Election.
+Rita H. Smart (born November 13, 1948, in Jessamine County, Kentucky) is an American politician and a former Democratic member of the Kentucky House of Representatives who represented district 81 from 2011 to 2016.
+She was unseated by C. Wesley Morgan of Richmond in 2016.

 Education

 Smart earned her BS from Eastern Kentucky University and her MS from the University of Kentucky.